Erste Bank : Notificari - detineri < 5% | MarketScreener

 Sonstige Kommentare:

-Wellington Management Company LLP has crossed above the 4% notification threshold in its own right.
+Wellington Management Company LLP has also crossed below the 4 % notification threshold in its own right.
 Wellington Management Company is an investment management entity that manages the assets of certain funds and/or managed accounts.

 Wellington Management Company LLP is a direct controlled undertaking of Wellington Investment Advisors Holdings LLP, which, in turn, is a direct controlled undertaking of Wellington Group Holdings LLP, which, in turn, is a direct controlled undertaking of Wellington Management Group LLP.